-##It’s Christmas time.
+##Christmas time is not so far away now!
 Ever wondered how to feed an army?
 Well, apparently this is how the Moors did it; with the use of energy rich almonds and honey in a form convenient to transport, allowing an instant on-the-move vitality snack and leading to the origin of the Jijona Turrón.
 Just the thing for constant stamina over the Christmas festivities!
 Since its invention over 500 years ago, in the small town of Jijona, about 30 miles from Alicante, there are now hundreds of varieties and the majority of the economy of the town is focused on the production of turrón.
 Rules strictly control whether a turrón may be labeled with “Suprema” or “Extra.”
-The best quality is “Suprema” and to wear that label, the soft turron must contain at least 60% almonds and the hard, 64% almonds.
+The best quality is “Suprema” and to wear that label, the soft turrón must contain at least 60% almonds and the hard, 64% almonds.
 After that, there is “Extra,” “Estándar” (standard) and “Popular”.
 As Christmas schedules are tight, out of the many variations, Turrón blando is a classic and one of the simplest.
-Bear in mind that almonds and the honey are the main part of the recipe so the better the quality of these ingredients, the better the results.
+Bear in mind that almonds and the honey are the main part of the recipe.
+So, the better the quality of these ingredients, the better the results.

 - 250 grams of ground almonds

 - 100 grams of sugar

 - 200 grams of honey (artisanal honey will produce better results)

 - Lemon zest

 First prepare your turrón tin.
 If you don’t have anything suitable… use a milk brick, cut in half.
 Line the inside with parchment / baking paper.
 You will need the other half of the milk pack to weigh down the turrón while it cools in the fridge over night

 If you don’t have ground almonds you must toast the raw almonds first.
 Allow them to cool and then ground in a food processor.